 The Center for Families, Children & the Courts staff who directly support the Collaborative Justice Advisory Committee to the Judicial Council, works closely with local courts to promote the implementation and expansion of such efforts.
 If you have any questions or comments regarding Elder Courts, these can be directed to email@example.com.

-The Center for Families, Children & the Courts, with support from the Archstone Foundation is exploring how courts can effectively respond to cases involving elder abuse.
+The Center for Families, Children & the Courts, with support from the Archstone Foundation has explored how courts can effectively respond to cases involving elder abuse.

 See also Resources Tab